sridhars650/zlashAi/README.md

 # zlashAi
 zlashAi is a custom chatbot designed to provide friendly and engaging conversations.
 Built using the llama3.1 model and hosted locally through Ollama, zlashAi is tailored to offer helpful and accurate responses while maintaining a casual and personable tone.

+## Quick AI Note
+This project was done with ChatGPT as a guide.
+This means, it did indeed help me with some of the code, like structuring it or commenting on it so that future me or you guys could understand it.
+The main reasons why I used AI was for debugging and alternative ways.
+For example, I usually do nested for loops but GPT 4o mini suggested another method which made my life easier by sparing lines of code to write.
+Whenever, I don't understand something, I always ask it and I feel like it's best used to learn more about coding and how programs work.
+I also highly recommend you guys to use it if you are a beginner who is learning to code a new language and don't know to get started as I felt the documentation for javascript or learning it from scratch was overwhelming.

 ## Features
 - Conversational AI: zlashAi is programmed to engage users in a relaxed and approachable manner, making interactions feel natural and enjoyable.
 - Markdown Support: Responses can be formatted using Markdown to enhance readability and user experience.